PFAS (Forever Chemicals) in Nursery Furniture & Gliders

 QHow do I clean an untreated chair?

-Buy a Little Green Machine or similar spot-cleaner, and use a safe, enzyme-based stain remover (like Puracy).
+Cleaning an untreated chair is easiest with a Little Green Machine or similar spot-cleaner plus a safe, enzyme-based stain remover (like Puracy).
 Better yet, use a washable blanket draped over the chair during the spit-up months.

 R